This is the ultimate 2023 guide to selling your house.

 Sometimes they may buy the home and immediately sell it, or even give the contract to another buyer without doing any work.

-This type of buyer sets the bottom of the real estate market.
+This type of buyer sets the bottom prices of the real estate market.

-They target homes that are in very bad condition, such as homes that need foundational repairs or other serious issues.
+They target homes that are in very bad condition, such as homes that need foundational repairs or have other serious issues.

-If you can avoid this kind of sale, you will make more money another way.
+If you can avoid this kind of sale, it is likely will make more money another way.
 Remember, selling on the open market with an agent will almost always net you more.

 If you need to sell fast, you can price it low on the market and attract cash buyers so that investors can compete.

 Selling to an “iBuyer”

-The Ibuyer is the newest breed of homebuyer, and has expanded in 2021.
+The Ibuyer is the newest breed of homebuyer, and has expanded in the last few years.
 They close fast, and offer convenience and certainty of selling on a certain date.

 Unlike traditional home flippers, they do not target homes in very poor condition.